-The HomePod is a late entry to the smart speaker game, but Apple has never worried too much about that.
+In many ways the HomePod is a late entry to the smart speaker game, but Apple has never worried too much about that.
 The executives in Cupertino seem content to let the rest of the industry stride ahead with a new form factor, identify the issues and then offer something that ‘just works’... and generally for a higher price and in a more stylish design than the competition.
 And so far, it's working well.